 Nosebleeds: Causes and Treatment

 It can be very scary the first time this happens.
 You look at your child and notice that seemingly out of nowhere, for no apparent reason, he has a nosebleed.
 You don’t remember him injuring himself or scratching his nose.
 It seems like there is blood everywhere.
 You are naturally worried and may think of urgently calling your doctor or going to the emergency room.
 Relax, take a deep breath.
 Nosebleeds are virtually never dangerous and the blood loss is almost always minimal.
-Here are some tips to help you get through this situation.
+Here are some tips to help you get through this nosebleeds in children.

 CAUSES OF NOSEBLEEDS